arkvit/Atomodulus/README.md

 ## (5) Atomodulus App
 Is an app that based on web technologies and is managed by the Atomodulus Explorer.
-Atomodulus App can overlay another app or be glued to another native window.
+Atomodulus App can overlay another native window or be glued / docked.
 Act as an universal plugin for other 3rd party applications.
 As it can use the Atomodulus Api server to communicate with an other app and interact with it.